NxRoot/wwm-player/README.md

 ```

 # Community Songs List
-You can share your best songs with everyone by posting in our discussions section
+Share your best songs with everyone by posting in our discussions section

 https://github.com/NxRoot/wwm-player/discussions